 \section{Relation between the density profile and the distribution function of particles}

-We will consider a matter distribution neglecting deviations from spherical symmetry.
-Let us consider a distribution of the matter, which is spherically symmetric on average and independent from time.
-Assume that the matter consists of massive particles which interact only by means of gravity and move along bounded trajectories.
-Let us also assume, that particles move with non-relativistic speed and their density is sufficiently small so that Newtonian gravity can be applied.
-In that case a matter density is given by a static spherically symmetric function $\rho(x)$, which is related to the static spherically symmetrical gravitational potential $\varphi(x)$ by Poisson equation
+We are interested in a matter distribution with exact spherical symmetry.
+Let us consider a static and spherically symmetric (on average) distribution of matter.
+We assume that the matter consists of massive particles which interact with each other only by means of gravity and move along finite trajectories.
+Let us also assume that particles move with non-relativistic speed and their density is sufficiently small so that Newtonian gravity can be applied.
+In that case, a matter density is given by a time-independent spherically symmetric function $\rho$, which is related to the static spherically symmetrical gravitational potential $\varphi$ by the Poisson equation

 where $G$ is the Newtonian gravitational constant; hereinafter $i,k,\ldots=1,2,3$.